 Apache NiFi 1.18.0 added deprecation logging to warn administrators about components and features targeted for removal in future major releases.
 Deprecation messages presents important software versioning information in a standard format, improving communication between project developers and community users.
 Reading and responding to deprecation warnings enables administrators to prepare for upgrades and avoid breaking changes.

 The syslog protocol has provided a conventional approach to networked logging for decades.
-Apache NiFi has supported sending and receiving syslog message since version 0.4.0.
+Apache NiFi has supported sending and receiving syslog messages since version 0.4.0.
 Apache NiFi 1.17.0 introduced the UDPEventRecordSink service, supporting record-oriented message transmission over User Datagram Protocol for syslog and other use cases.